sib-swiss/SPARQL_course/docs/gba1.md

 **Exercise:**

-+ Where is the `up:catalyzedReaction` concept found in the graph?
++ Where is the `up:catalyzedReaction` property found in the graph?
 + In which predicates is it involved?

 ??? done "Answer"